 Mr. Guinan’s place became, in many ways, the hub of a second family.
 Truly I miss the people and the place.
 I should have kept a tally of the cadets, soldiers and military families I drove to West Point after they missed the last ferry or the taxi never arrived.
 I miss Jim, John, Chris, Joe Brady Jr. and Mike at his corner of the bar, and the rising of the moon.

 First met “Himself,” as Jimmy was known, in 1971.
 I was working construction at West Point.
 A buddy and I had boated to Garrison’s Landing and Jimmy docked us at the marina.
 Showing typical Irish hospitality, he invited us to join him in the pub, where we met Peg and a few of the brood.
 We were treated to some fine Irish stew, and thus began a wonderful and warm friendship which endured for many, many years.
 God bless the Guinans.

 I remember asking for a Bud and the price was $3.
 I tipped the bartender $5.
 One of the regulars said, “You must be a rich guy from the city.”
 I explained that I was far from it, and added that, the night before, I paid $9 for a beer in the city.
 He almost had a heart attack.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.